KomodoHQ/Siesta/README.md

 ### `Siesta->toArray`

-Siesta adds a `private` `toArray` method to your class.
+Siesta adds a `public` `toArray` method to your class.
 This is used to serialize the class for sending in a save request.
 The default merely calls `get_object_vars` on itself, like so:

 ``` php